EleoXDA/Calculator_JS/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+This project is licensed under the MIT License.
+You can find the full text of the license in the [LICENSE.md](LICENSE.md) file.